List of Veronica Mars characters: Lynn Echolls

 Lisa Rinna portrays Lynn Echolls, Logan's mother and Trina's stepmother.
 Lynn was a famous movie star who was married to Aaron Echolls, an even bigger movie star.
 Lynn tried to ignore Aaron's abuse of Logan by turning to alcohol and pills.
 After Aaron received several threatening letters, Lynn turned to Keith to discover who was behind them.
 It turned out to be a caterer who had seen Aaron having an affair at a party, and he had her fired.
 At the Echolls's Christmas party, the caterer knifed Aaron in the gut.
 Aaron recovered and hired Keith to find out who was leaking stories of his many infidelities to the press, only to discover Lynn.
 When Aaron confronted Lynn, she said that she wanted to hurt him as he hurt her, went back to her car, took some pills, and drove away.
 Her car was found abandoned on the Coronado Bridge.
 She had jumped, but no body was found.
 Even after the funeral, Logan refused to believe that his mother was dead.
-He thought she left him clues that she was still alive (ex: leaving behind a lighter engraved with "Free At Last" that she always kept in her purse) and that she was faking her death to get away from Aaron.
+He thought she left him clues that she was still alive (e.g.: leaving behind a lighter engraved with "Free At Last" that she always kept in her purse) and that she was faking her death to get away from Aaron.
 Logan hired Veronica to prove his mother was alive; however, a video filmed by a freshman and his friends who were making a movie showed jumping from the bridge in the background, the exact time it was believed Lynn had jumped.
 Logan finally realizes that she's gone due to the video's evidence and after discovering that Trina was the one using his mother's credit cards.
 With all hope gone of his mother being alive, he breaks down crying in Veronica's arms.
 Later, when Lynn's will was read, it was discovered she had recently altered it, cutting Aaron out and leaving everything to Logan.
-Trina initially thought she had been cut out, too, only to be informed that she hadn't been left anything before it was altered.
+Trina initially thought she had been cut out, too, only to be informed that she had not been left anything before it was altered.